magepages/mpdocs/docs/better-change-qty/index.md

 `Note`:

-- All the products with check box appled to Better Change Qty must satisfied 3 fields: **Apply for Categories, Apply for Product Types, Apply on**
+- All the products with checkbox applied to Better Change Qty must satisfy 3 fields: **Apply for Categories, Apply for Product Types, Apply on**
-- For **Configurable products, Grouped products, Bundle products and Gift Card products**, the check box will not be displayed on the **Wish List page**
+- For **Configurable products, Grouped products, Bundle products and Gift Card products**, the checkbox will not be displayed on the **Wish List page**
-- For **Grouped products, Bundle products and Gift Card products**, they will not be displayed as the check box box on the **Product List page**
+- For **Grouped products, Bundle products and Gift Card products**, they will not be displayed as the checkbox on the **Product List page**